Last updated on November 27th, 2023 by Jules Winnfield

 - The Bodum comes with a permanent coffee filter.
 Equipped with a stainless steel mesh filter, the Bodum takes away paper filters as a concern unlike the Gourmia.

-- The Bodum comes with a strong glass carafate that is not only built with borosilicate for durability but also sizable at 32 ounces.
+- The Bodum comes with a strong glass carafe that is not only built with borosilicate for durability but also sizable at 32 ounces.
 The Gourmia is a little smaller and made with less dense glass.

 The Bodum pour over coffee maker is a simple easy to use design similar to the Gourmet.
 If you prefer to have the extra coffee making features to brew the perfect cup then the Gourmia coffee maker is likely better.
 If you are ok with the complete pour simple basics, without worry of a filter and want a cheaper price, the Bodum could be your pick.
 Remember neither option will heat water for you.
+But if you ran out of filters, check out this article to see the list of coffee filter alternatives.

 The Gourmia vs The Presto MyJo